Do you want to find out how to improve at golf?

 Some Practical Tips

 Understand and become proficient at your short game.
-(That is your approach shot to the green and around the green itself).
+(Meaning your approach shot to the green and around the green itself).

 As I said before, games can be won or lost on the putting green.